rjsf-team/react-jsonschema-form/README.md

 ### Alternative widgets

-The uiSchema `ui:widget` property tells the form which UI widget should be used to render a certain field:
+The uiSchema `ui:widget` property tells the form which UI widget should be used to render a field.

 Example: